12 Best Things to Do in Cheshire (2025)

 4. Visit Chester Zoo

-5. The Ice Cream Farm
+5. Indulge at The Ice Cream Farm

 Another local favourite for my little toddler!
 We are so lucky to have The Ice Cream Farm on our doorstep - the perfect activity for a summer’s morning or rainy afternoon.